segmentio/segment-docs/src/connections/functions/source-functions.md

 You can test your code directly from the editor in two ways: either by receiving real HTTP requests through a webhook, or by manually constructing an HTTP request from within the editor.

-The advantage of testing your source function with webhooks is that all incoming data is real, so you can test behavior closely mimicking the production conditions.
+The advantage of testing your source function with webhooks is that all incoming data is real, so you can test behavior while closely mimicking the production conditions.

 ### Testing source functions with a webhook